Tawan Vihokratana

-Tawan Vihokratana (ตะวัน วิหครัตน์; born 20 July 1991), nicknamed Tay (เต), is a Thai actor, television host, and model based in Bangkok.
+Tawan Vihokratana (ตะวัน วิหครัน์; born 20 July 1991), nicknamed Tay (เต), is a Thai actor, television host based in Bangkok.
 A graduate of Chulalongkorn University, Tawan began his career in entertainment as a host on Bang Channel’s Five Live Fresh in 2014.
 That same year, he made his television acting debut in Room Alone 401-410 and gained notable recognition after being named one of Cleo Thailand’s 50 Most Eligible Bachelors of 2014.
 He is best known for Kiss: The Series (2016), Kiss Me Again (2018), and Dark Blue Kiss (2019).
 In 2023, he starred as Karan in the Thai adaptation of the Japanese manga Cherry Magic.

 Early life and education

 Tawan was born in Bangkok, Thailand.
 Focusing on science and mathematics, he completed his high school education at Suankularb Wittayalai School.
 He initially took up a bachelor's degree in chemistry from the Faculty of Science at Chulalongkorn University (CU) but decided to shift and take up instead a bachelor's degree in economics from the Faculty of Economics at the same school.
 He was selected to be one of the school's Generation 5 mace-bearers for the 68th Chula–Thammasat Traditional Football Match in 2012 which included future actors Pat Chatborirak and Pakorn Thanasrivanitchai.